olihawkins/animated-bars/readme.md

 - __valueMax__ - A number specifying the maximum value of the __valueAxis__.

+- __valueTextSize__ - An integer specifying the font-size of the tick labels on the __valueAxis__.
+You can control this value using [styles](#styling) but it is provided as a configuration option so that you can scale the text based on the size of the chart's container.

+- __valueTextColor__ - A string representing an RGB color value for the tick labels on the __valueAxis__.

+- __valueLineColor__ - A string representing an RGB color value for the axis line and ticks on the __valueAxis__.

 - __valueTicks__ - A number specifying the suggested number of ticks for the __valueAxis__.
 Note that because the domain of the __valueAxis__ is set explicitly with __valueMin__ and __valueMax__, the exact number of ticks given by this argument may not be honoured exactly.
 D3 aims for evenly spaced ticks on round, readable values, and the __valueTicks__ argument is treated as a hint towards this end.
 The desired number of ticks are typically shown if they create intervals that are multiples of 2, 5 or 10 on the __valueAxis__.
 The animated bar and column charts have methods for removing individual tick lines and labels from both axes, which can help with more advanced tick formatting requirements if __valueTicks__ doesn't give you exactly what you want on its own.

 - __valueTickSizeInner__ - A number specifying the length of the tick lines associated with the tick labels on the __valueAxis__.

 - __valueTickSizeOuter__ A number specifying the length of the tick lines at either end of the __valueAxis__.
 Setting this to zero removes the tick lines that bookend the __valueAxis__.
 Note that there may be _both_ inner and outer ticks at the ends of the __valueAxis__, so to remove _all_ ticks in these positions you may need to set both __valueTickSizeInner__ and __valueTickSizeOuter__ to zero, or use the __removeValueAxisTicks__ method of the chart to selectively remove the inner ticks at the ends of the __valueAxis__.
 See [methods](#methods) below for further details.

+- __valueTickPadding__ - A number specifying the distance between the ticks and the tick labels on the __valueAxis__.

 - __valueFormat__ - A string representing a [D3 format specifier](https://github.com/d3/d3-format) for the valueAxis.
 This allows you to present values on the __valueAxis__ as percentages, currency, using a comma separator for thousands etc.

 - __valuePaddingInner__ - A number specifying the size of the padding to insert between the bars in the chart.

 - __valuePaddingOuter__ - A number specifying the size of the padding to insert between the bars and the edges of the chart.

+- __shapeRendering__ - A string that represents the value passed to the `shape-rendering` attribute of the `rect` elements used to draw the bars on the chart.
+Valid values are "auto", "optimizeSpeed", "crispEdges", and "geometricPrecision".
+The default value is "auto", which is fine in most cases.
+Using "geometricPrecision" can be useful if you want the most even spacing between the bars, while "crispEdges" is useful when you have no gaps between the bars or when you want to animate all the bars dropping to zero.

 - __transitionTime__ - A number specifying the default duration in milliseconds of the transition from one value to the next when a chart is updated with new data.
 See the section on [transitions](#transitions) for further information on the timing of transitions.